 - Nature Trails in Wayanad are best done early morning or early evening when the bird life and animal life is active.

 - Wayanad Wildlife Sanctuary has safaris at two places – Muthanga and Tholpetty.
-More information on this can be found on their official site.
 Note that the same is available from June to January.

 - Kuruva Island is maintained by the Kerala Forest Department and there are charges to enter the same.
 The table of charges and timings are as below:

 - Kuruva Island is closed in monsoons owing to high water levels